p4irin/c4t/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)
 # c4t: Chrome for Testing - v1.4.0

 Install _Chrome for Testing_ assets.
 A flavor of Chrome, specifically for testing and a matching chromedriver.
-The version of assets installed are currently only for _linux64_ platforms.
+Currently, the version of assets installed is for _linux64_ platforms only.

 ## Why Chrome for Testing?